8 Annoying Things About Being a Left Handed Guitarist

 8 Left Handed Guitar Disadvantages

-I’ve walked into many a guitar store and then walked straight back out again after unearthing just one or two rubbish lefties amongst a sea of ‘normal’ guitars.
+I’ve walked into many a guitar store and then walked straight back out again after unearthing just one or two uninspiring lefties amongst a sea of ‘normal‘ guitars.

-If you took away all of the right handed guitars most stores would probably look similar to this…
+If you took away all of the right-handed guitars many stores would probably look similar to this…

 Left Handed Guitar Store